Cookies

 14 tips to improve safety in online shopping

-Shopping online is not without its risks, as fraudsters and cybercriminals go to great lengths to steal payment information or defraud people in other ways.
-Below are some simple tips to help prevent you from falling victim to cybercrime.
+Shopping online is not without risks, as fraudsters and cybercriminals go to great lengths to steal payment information or defraud people in other ways.
+There are some simple steps we can take to lower the risk of falling victim to cybercrime.
+We’ve gathered some helpful information to help keep you safe.

-Payment card fraud has increased alongside growing use of payment cards in ecommerce.
-It’s important that card holders take precautions to maximise their security in online transactions.
+Payment card fraud has increased alongside growing use of payment cards in online shopping platforms.
+It’s important that card holders take precautions to maximise their security online

-Many cybercrimes are based around faking text messages (smishing) and fake emails (phishing) sent in the name of online retailers or transport companies.
-Links in such messages lead to fake websites where people are asked to enter their payment card number and CVC/CVV.
+Many cybercrimes are based around fake text messages (smishing) and fake emails (phishing) sent in the name of online shops or transport companies.
+Links in such messages lead to fake websites where people are asked to enter their payment card number and CVV.
 Yet another form of such fraud is vishing, where people are called up and the speaker attempts to obtain the same information in a conversation.

 When you use your Visa card on online shopping platforms that carry the “Verified by Visa” logo, you’ll receive an authentication prompt to the electronic ID on your phone.
-It is crucial to really read the authentication request carefully, checking that all the information is correct, including the amount and currency.
+It is crucial to really read the authentication request carefully, checking that all the information is correct before approving it.

 3. Enter the URL (web address) manually - don’t open links